eu-digital-identity-wallet/eudi-doc-testing-application/doc/performance/performance_specifications.md

 | Android | POCO X5 Pro 5G | Android 14 | Response Time ≤ 2s, CPU ≤ 40%, Memory ≤ 250 MB, App Stability |
 | iOS | iPhone 14 Plus | iOS 18 | Response Time ≤ 2s, CPU ≤ 40%, Memory ≤ 250 MB, App Stability

-## Virtual User Distribution

-Performance testing will be executed on various **mobile devices** across both **iOS** and **Android** platforms.
-The goal is to determine the maximum load each scenario can sustain before performance degrades or failures occur.

 ## Load Test

 The main goal of this test is to check response time, CPU/memory usage, network activity and overall stability of a system when it is subjected to varying  levels of traffic or load.